 Title: And the Winner Goes to...
+Suggested Length of Time: 1-2 days

 - ISTE KNOWLEDGE CONSTRUCTOR.3.A Students plan and employ effective research strategies to locate information and other resources for their intellectual or creative pursuits. - AP2AHSc Interpret the meaning of the work (subject, theme, symbolism, message communicated) Judge the work from various perspectives.